Rivers Rise Again As Rain Batters Flood-hit South Brazil - UrduPoint

 Rivers Rise Again As Rain Batters Flood-hit South Brazil

-Porto Alegre, (APP - UrduPoint / Pakistan Point News - 12th May, 2024) River levels were rising again Sunday as strong rains lashed waterlogged southern Brazil, where flooding has killed more than 140 people and forced hundreds of thousands from their homes.
+Porto Alegre, (APP - UrduPoint / Pakistan Point News - 13th May, 2024) River levels rose again Sunday as strong rains lashed waterlogged southern Brazil, where flooding has killed 145 people and forced hundreds of thousands from their homes.

 The levels of "practically all the major rivers in the state are tending to rise," state authorities said Sunday.